Diosim/gmailScrap/README.md

 4. Reference information for GMail IMAP extension can be found here https://developers.google.com/gmail/imap_extensions

  To add:
- -download each gmail to each own folder
+-download each gmail to a separate folder [named by the subject]
- -message body: scrap and parse all needed info
-    -copy the body to a .txt file
+-copy body of the gmail to .txt and parse info
-    -